 CRAIG L. TENDLER, M.D.

-LATE-STAGE DEVELOPMENT AND GLOBAL MEDICAL AFFAIRS FOR ONCOLOGY
+ONCOLOGY CLINICAL DEVELOPMENT AND GLOBAL MEDICAL AFFAIRS

 Prior to this role, Craig was Vice President of Medical Affairs for Tibotec Therapeutics and then Ortho-Biotech, where he led approximately 50 medical affairs professionals in lifecycle management and data generation for the Oncology and Virology franchises.
 He played a key role in addressing with United States and European Union health authorities the safe and appropriate use of a product for the treatment of anemia caused by chemotherapy, helping to shape public policy by conducting extensive research, education and risk minimization efforts.

-Prior to joining Janssen Research & Development, Craig was the Vice President of Oncology Clinical Research and Chair of the Oncology Licensing Committee at the Schering-Plough Research Institute.
+Prior to joining Janssen Research & Development, Craig served as the Vice President of Oncology Clinical Research and Chair of the Oncology Licensing Committee at the Schering-Plough Research Institute.
 In addition to his pharmaceutical industry experience, he has served as Assistant Professor of Pediatrics at the Mount Sinai School of Medicine in New York City and was a research fellow at the National Cancer Institute in Bethesda, Maryland.

 Craig earned his undergraduate degree from Cornell University, Ithaca, New York and graduated from the Mount Sinai School of Medicine, New York City, with high honors.
-He is board certified in pediatrics with a subspecialty in hematology-oncology.
+He is board-certified in pediatrics with a subspecialty in hematology-oncology.